yakir12/autotracker-deluxe/README.md

 #### 5. Process tracks
 This option runs in full when you click 'Run'.
 At present this will:
+1. Calibrate the tracks (undistort, transform perspective, and scale to mm)
-1. Zero the tracks (translate them so they all start at the same origin, (0,0)).
+2. Zero the tracks (translate them so they all start at the same origin, (0,0)).
-2. Smooth the tracks using a basic univariate spline
+3. Smooth the tracks using a basic univariate spline
-3. Produce and display a plot showing the smoothed tracks.
+4. Produce and display a plot showing the smoothed tracks.

-The zeroing and smoothing stages both produce CSV files with the results.
+The calibration, zeroing, and smoothing stages all produce CSV files with the results.
 You can take these and open them in Excel or LibreOffice (or your preferred analysis environment) and do whatever analysis/plotting you want.
-These files are in the project directory, named `zeroed_tracks.csv` and `smoothed_tracks.csv` respectively
+These files are in the project directory, named `calibrated_tracks.csv`, `zeroed_tracks.csv`, and `smoothed_tracks.csv` respectively (there is also a file for raw tracks `raw_tracks.csv`)

 The plot is only used to see what the software has produced (i.e. to check that the software is working as expected), you are expected to produce your own 'nice' plots as required.

+**Note**
+The terminal will display the average displacement of your beetles in metres.
+This should approximately match the radius of your arena but it won't be exact because it depends on when you start and stop tracks.
+Note that if you have any partial tracks, this will also skew the result.
+I would guess (hope) that the displacement should be within 5cm of the true radius of the arena.

 ## Miscellany
 ### Interlaced video